 Removing a wall in a single-story home is different to a two-story home, and the latter project is significantly more expensive.
-If you are looking to tear down a wall in a two-story home, you will definitely need an expert structural engineer.
-This has to be done without error so the second story does not put too much strain on the other load-bearing walls.
+If you’re looking to tear down a wall in a two-story home, you will definitely need to involve an expert structural engineer.
+This has to be done without error so the second story does not put too much strain on the other load-bearing walls in your home.

 Expert Home Remodel San Diego

-Opening up a wall can give you a much needed change if done right.
+Tearing down a wall can give you that much-desired open layout in your home.
+But, it’s extremely important that the job is done right.
 This is why it’s important to only hire trustworthy general contractors to plan and handle the project and make sure the wall is torn down safely.
 If you need a reliable partner, contact Murray Lampert for a free consultation.